jennihultman/MMB-117/03_Joining reads, filtering, OTUs.md

 Now we have the quality trimmed sequence reads.
 Remember, garbage in, garbage out.
 To keep things clear, move the trimmed reads to your *trimmed* folder.
-All tasks todat will be performed there.
+All tasks today will be performed there.
 Remember where the folder is?
+If you have already moved them, you can continue.

 # Joining forward and reverse reads